TwilioDevEd/appointment-reminders-flask/readme.md

-# Appointment reminders with Flask
+# Twilio's Appointment Reminders with Flask

 It is recommended to use a [virtualenv](https://virtualenv.pypa.io/en/latest/) together with